rickkas7/RemoteLogRK/README.md

 ### Multicast UDP

 The Multicast UDP option is available for Wi-Fi devices.

+Pros:
+- Small code
+- Efficient
+- Does not require a server with a fixed IP address

+Cons:
+- Not authenticated or encrypted
+- Anyone on the LAN can monitor all logs in real time

 ### TCP server